Teachers' Pay Equity Claim

 If an employer opts out, they must still progress the claim with the union as a separate claim.

-You can read more about the multi-employer process agreement in Employment New Zealand’s Introduction to Pay Equity.(external link)
+You can read more about the pay equity claims process in Employment New Zealand’s Introduction to Pay Equity.(external link)

 Last reviewed: Has this been useful?
 Give us your feedback